 In this challenging role, performed in Arts Centre Melbourne’s most intimate theatre, Colin Friels strips away the comic masks of Scaramouche Jones to deliver a performance that is curious, comic, epic, tragic and totally unmissable.

-Director Alkinos Tsilimidis is the son of Tasia and Spiro Tsilimidis and grandson of Alkinos Paizis a former president of the Ithacan Philanthropic Society.
+Director Alkinos Tsilimidos is the son of Tasia and Spiros Tsilimidos and grandson of Alkinos Paizis a former president of the Ithacan Philanthropic Society.
 Alkinos has been described as one of Australia’s most important contemporary film directors.
 His début feature film, Everynight… Everynight (1994) was awarded Best First Film (Prix D’Montreal) at the Montreal World Film Festival and was in Official Selection at the Venice International Film Festival.

 His second feature, Silent Partner (2001) was nominated for Best Adapted Screenplay at the AFI and Film Critics Circle Awards and was in Official Selection at Toronto, Montreal, Newport, Athens, Singapore and Bangkok film festivals.
 In 2004 his film Tom White received thirty-one Australian feature film award nominations.
 Alkinos made his theatrical debut with John Logan’s Red for the Melbourne Theatre Company in 2012.

 HOW TO BOOK YOUR TICKETS

 Venue: Fairfax Theatre, Arts Centre Melbourne, 100 St Kilda Road

 Cost: $60 a ticket